Oknn88/BirthdayCard/README.md

 Birthday Card app is a web project with an animated card

 ## Aciklama
-The application is developed with Visual Studio Code.
-Node.js, ejs and developed using CSS technology.
+The application was developed with Visual Studio Code.
+Node.js, ejs and CSS technology are used.

 ## Baslarken